mikeebowen/faker-json/README.md

 ## Getting Started

 ##### For CLI
-`npm i -g json-faker`
+`npm i -g faker-json`
 ##### For programmatic use
-`npm i -D json-faker`
+`npm i -D faker-json`

 ##### Warning
-json-faker works and is tested with node versions 6 - 11.
+faker-json works and is tested with node versions 6 - 11.
 Node 12 however will throw errors, because of worker_threads.
 We're currently working to resolve this issue.